Michael A. Bilandic: Blizzard of 1979

+Urban development

+In November 1978, Bilandic unveiled a broad $7.4 billion five-year public works plan to reshape much of the city.
+These plans included the construction a new State of Illinois office building on the site occupied by shuttered Sherman House Hotel.
+This would ultimately be realized with the construction of the James R. Thompson Center.

-1979 Democratic primary
+1979 Democratic primary loss

-The former longtime head of Chicago's consumer affairs department, Jane Byrne (who was fired by Bilandic in 1977), ran against the mayor in the 1979 Democratic mayoral primary.
-Besides dissatisfaction with the city's handling of the snowstorm, other issues hindered the mayor's reelection campaign.
-Republicans voted in the Democratic primary against the mayor in order to defeat the Democratic machine that had dominated Chicago politics for decades.
-Reverend Jesse Jackson endorsed Byrne for mayor.
-And North Side and Northwest Side voters voted for Byrne because they were angered by the Democratic leadership's slating of only South Side and Southwest Side candidates for mayor, clerk, and treasurer.
-Bilandic very narrowly lost the primary, with 49% to Byrne's 51%; Byrne then won the general election with a record-setting 82% of the vote and became Chicago's first female mayor.
+Bilandic sought re-election in 1979, and was challenged in the Democratic primary by the former longtime city consumer affairs department head Jane Byrne, who Bilandic had fired in 1977.
+Bilandic's candidacy was dragged down by dissatisfaction with the city's handling of the recent snowstorm, as well as other issues.
+Many Republicans crossover voted in the Democratic primary against Bilandic in hopes of delivering a defeat to the Democratic machine that had dominated Chicago politics for decades.
+Byrne's challenge was also boosted by the endorsement of Reverend Jesse Jackson.
+Additionally, many North Side and Northwest Side voters supported Byrne against Bildanic because they were angered by the Cook County Democratic leadership's slating of only South Side and Southwest Side candidates for the citywide offices (mayor, clerk, and treasurer) in its endorsements ahead of the primary.
+Bilandic very narrowly lost the primary, winning 49% to Byrne's 51%.
+Byrne went on to win the general election with a record-setting 82% of the vote, becoming Chicago's first female mayor.

-Personal life

-Chicago's Archbishop John Cardinal Cody married Bilandic to Chicago socialite Heather Morgan on June 1, 1977.
-Bilandic and Morgan had a son, Michael M. Bilandic Jr., born in 1978.

-Later career and death
+Judicial career

 Following his term as mayor, Bilandic was elected to the Illinois Appellate Court in 1984, and then the Illinois Supreme Court in 1990, where Bilandic served until 2000.
 From 1994 until 1996, Bilandic served as the Illinois chief justice.

+Personal life and death

+On June 1, 1977, Bilandic married Chicago socialite Heather Morgan in a ceremony officiated by Chicago's Archbishop John Cardinal Cody.
+Bilandic and Morgan had a son, Michael M. Bilandic Jr., born in 1978.

 On January 15, 2002, Bilandic died from heart failure and was interred in St. Mary's Cemetery in Evergreen Park, Illinois.